burhanshaikh/HealthVault/README.md

-This repository contains the code for HealthVault
+This repository contains the code for HealthVault.